heyinwong/ReelFeel/README.md

-# ReelFeel: A Taste-Based Movie Recommender Web App
+# ReelFeel: A Taste-Based Movie Recommender Web App (In Development)

 A desktop-oriented full-stack web app that uses AI to model and recommend films based on your viewing patterns and personal reflections.